oliviawudi/IS477-WJ/README.md

 1. Did the strength of the relationship between financial literacy and household credit card debt change after the COVID-19 pandemic?
 2. Did households with higher financial literacy show smaller increases in debt post-COVID-19?
-3. Do regional market conditions explain part of the change in debt behavior?

 # Data Lifecycle